weibeld/anki-japanese/README.md

   - In the case of sharing, a Collection Package may, for example, be imported into a separate [profile](https://docs.ankiweb.net/profiles.html) in Anki
 - The idea of a Deck Package is to export individual decks, mainly for sharing
   - A Deck Package can be imported into an existing collection

+### Media folder

+Some files in the Anki media folder will be automatically included in the `.apkg` file when exporting the deck.
+This includes the custom font file and the JavaScript file.

 ## Dev log